What Can I Fit in My Cargo Trailer?

 GVWR: 2000-21,000 pounds (bumper pull)

 Offering up eight different lightweight cargo trailers, Stealth delivers a lot of features for the price.
-From their entry-level Mustang to the heavy monster hauler like the Hercules.
+From their entry-level Mustang to the heavy monster hauler like the Predator.
 Many models have the choice between a rear single barn door or a ramp, as well as a side entry door option.
 Most bumper pull models sport the aerodynamic V-nose and front aluminum treadplates.
 Stealth also produces an enclosed trailer with a gooseneck called the Raptor that has a GVWR of 15,240 pounds.
-Yet that pales in comparison to their Hercules triple axel, multi-car stacker with a whopping GVWR of 21,000 pounds!
-For transporting heavy loads and toughness, browse Stealth cargo trailers for sale!
+For transporting heavy loads and handling hard work, browse Stealth cargo trailers for sale!

 White Featherlite enclosed trailers.